Saaho: Filming and post-production

+It was reported that the post-production for the movie was to be under Prabhas' direct supervision.
+Delays in post production resulted in the makers pushing the release date by 15 days.

 Music

 The songs in Saaho were composed by Tanishk Bagchi, Guru Randhawa, Badshah, and Shankar–Ehsaan–Loy.
-The lyrics were written by Krishna Kanth and Sreejo in Telugu, Tanishk Bagchi, MellowD, Guru Randhawa, Badshah, and Manoj Yadav in Hindi, Vinayak Sasikumar in Malayalam, and Madhan Karky and Vignesh Shivan in Tamil.
-A bonus track Bang Bang (Saaho Bang) was released after the film's release.
+The lyrics were written by Krishna Kanth and Sreejo in Telugu, Tanishk Bagchi, MellowD, Guru Randhawa, Badshah, and Manoj Yadav in Hindi.
+A bonus track "Bang Bang (Saaho Bang)" was released after the film's release.